Making a winning quotation: 9 tips

 In a quotation, you describe your offer to a potential customer.
 You tell them what you have to offer, how you will approach the project, and what price you charge.
 To a large extent, you determine what your quotation looks like.
-Yet there are some mandatory elements (in Dutch).
+Yet there are some mandatory elements.
 Think of the date, quotation number, and term of validity.
 View a sample quotation to see how to do this.

 Writing a good proposal can take a lot of time and energy.
 Increase the chance of winning with your quotation with the following 9 tips.